Sarah Dillon – Registered Nurse Makes a Fresh Start with Career Change to SNA

 “I really did enjoy it.
 Fran Trehy, who was our tutor, was wonderful.
 Absolutely wonderful.
 I couldn’t say enough about her.
 She was just brilliant.
 She was so enthusiastic, so knowledgeable.
 She was so helpful.
 She would always say that if we were struggling, to send her an email and she’d get straight back to you.
 She made the whole thing a very enjoyable experience.

-“I really enjoyed it anyway.
+“I really enjoyed it.
 I had been thinking about doing it for a while.
 I was happy to get started and get stuck in.
-I was a little bit worried about the whole Zoom thing because my computer skills wouldn’t be great.
+I was a little bit worried about the whole online learning thing because my computer skills wouldn’t be great.
 But the computer and tech support was really good.
 They had said that if we were worried at all to get in contact.
 Just getting set up initially and getting the password, they were really helpful with that,” she said.

 Since gaining her qualification, Sarah has already been able to put it into practice getting straight onto the career path she wanted.